-The demand for production to market has increased in the industry as consumers today have several choices made available to them.
-Competitive selection and lowering cost demands require many manufacturing companies to increase production while still improving the performance of the product.
+The demand for production to market has increased and consumers today have several choices available to them.
+Competitive selection and lowering cost demands mean that manufacturing companies must increase production at the same time as improving the performance of the product.

 The company has created a wide range of industry leading capsules designed for optimal performance for all formulation types.
 The service team has continually requested for feedback from customers on equipment purchase, flow evaluation as well as personnel training to complete the learning loop.
 With this data on hand, the company is able to determine efficient cost savings, using Savings Reports that are based on cost-in-use.